scipy-conference/scipy_proceedings/papers/mark_wickert/mark_wickert.rst

     database that is closest to the corresponding IPCS angle pair, :math:`(\phi,\theta)`, of the source.

 For the more typical case of the source range, :math:`r = \sqrt{x^2 + y^2 + z^2} \neq 1`, more
 processing is required.
-The approach taken here follows [Fitzpatrick]_ using the primary cartesian coordinates to additionally perform *parallax* correction and source range amplitude correction.
-Source range correction accounts for the fact that with a point source we have sound wave divergence, thus the amplitude needs to be scaled inversely with radial distance (inverse-squared in the sound intensity sense).
-The inverse distance correction is for each ear and takes into account the fact that the entry to the ear canal is offset from the head center by the mean head radius :math:`R`.
+The approach taken here follows the methodology of [Fitzpatrick]_ by using the primary cartesian coordinates of Figure :ref:`CYLIND` to additionally perform *parallax* correction and source range amplitude correction.
+At distance :math:`r` from a point source the sound wave energy diverges by :math:`1/r^2`, so in terms of wave amplitude we include a scale factor of :math:`1/r`.
+Here the inverse distance correction also takes into account the fact that the entry to the ear canal is offset from the head center by the mean head radius :math:`R`.
 The second correction factor is *parallax*, which is graphically depicted in Figure :ref:`PARALLAX` for the special case of a source in the horizontal plane and directly in front of the head.
 Both